- This is a Simple Pebble Water Fountain

 This is a Simple Pebble Water Fountain

 A Simple Pebble water fountain does make a simple yet effective garden display.
 They do not take up much space, so may be sited in the smallest area; alternatively, they may be included in a much larger landscaping scheme.
-You can site a pebble fountain in lawn, although it will be easier to maintain if located in a garden bed.
+You can site a simple water pebble fountain in lawn, although it will be easier to maintain if located in a garden bed.
 Alternatively, sink the reservoir prior to paving a patio and incorporate it as a feature.

 a container approximately 560 mm (1 ft 10 in) in diameter, 310 mm (1 ft) high